MicrosoftDocs/WSL/WSL/interop.md

 > **Updated for Fall Creators update.**
 If you're running Creators Update or Anniversary Update, jump to the [Creators/Anniversary Update section](interop.md#creators-update-and-anniversary-update).

-Starting in Windows 10 Anniversary Update, the Windows Subsystem for Linux (WSL) can invoke Windows binaries from the Linux console and Linux binaries from a Windows console.
+The Windows Subsystem for Linux (WSL) is continuously improving integration between Windows and Linux.
+You can:

+1. Invoke Windows binaries from the Linux console.
+1. Invoke Linux binaries from a Windows console.
+1. **Windows Insiders Builds 17063+** Share environment variables between Linux and Windows.

 This delivers a seamless experience between Windows and WSL.
 Technical details are on the [WSL blog](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/).